Xugana Island Lodge

 Insider’s Review of Xugana Island Lodge

 Our refreshment at Xugana reminds us of something Isak Dinesen once wrote about Africa, how it “soothes the homesick soul.”
-We enjoy great privacy here: Xugana is surrounded by its own private concession, allowing us to savour the Okavango’s serenity and beauty in glorious solitude.
-The lodge’s up-to-the-minute luxuriousness and welcoming hospitality blend magnificently with the Delta’s ancient lushness.
+We enjoy great privacy here: Xugana is surrounded by its own private concession, allowing us to savour the Okavango’s serenity and beauty in glorious solitude and unabashed luxury.
+The lodge’s up-to-the-minute touches and welcoming hospitality blend magnificently with the Delta’s ancient lushness.

 Accommodations at Xugana Island Lodge